-The kitchen is one of the most frequently used rooms in our homes, so it’s important to get it right.
+The kitchen is one of the most frequently used rooms in our homes, so it’s important to get it right when you do your property refurbishment.
 But that doesn’t mean you have to blow your budget – with a few clever tricks and solutions you can get the kitchen you want at a price to fit your bank balance.

 Research is key